Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter4.md

 	Click '*Create*' to kick off the deployment.

+	>**Be patient:** this action may take some time as *OpenShift* may need to pull the *Broker*'s image from a remote repository.

-	The *Operator* will deploy the Broker as per the definion above, and also create other necessary elements.
+	The *Operator* will deploy the Broker as per the definition above, and also create other necessary elements.
 A service will be created for clients to access the broker with the following pattern:

 	   {broker-name}-hdls-svc

-	If you defined the name '`broker1`' then the service would be:
+	If you defined the name `broker1` then the service name would be:

 	   broker1-hdls-svc